duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 <!-- /summary -->

-- `id` is the unique identifier for your Spice instant answer, as convention, we use the name of the spice, just like we do for the callback function.
+- `id` is the unique identifier for your Spice Instant Answer, as convention, we use the name of the spice, just like we do for the callback function.

 - `name` is the text to be used for the Spice's AnswerBar tab.

 - `data` is the object (meaning it can be an array, because they're technically objects too) that is passed along to the Handlebars template.
 In this case, the *context* of the NPM template will be the `api_result` object.
 This is very important to understand because **only the data passed along to the template is accessible to the template**.
 In most cases the `data` parameter should be set to `api_result` so all the data returned from the API is accessible to the template.

-- `meta:{...}` is used to provide meta-data about the instant answer.
-This is used for the MetaBar (which appears above the tiles when multiple results are returned) and also for the "More at" link which appears in the detail area of a single result instant answer:
+- `meta:{...}` is used to provide meta-data about the Instant Answer.
+This is used for the MetaBar (which appears above the tiles when multiple results are returned) and also for the "More at" link which appears in the detail area of a single result Instant Answer:

     + `sourceName` is the name of the source for the "**More at <source>**" link that's displayed for attribution purposes.

     + `sourceUrl` is the target of the "**More at**" link.
-It's the page that the user will click through to and is intended to provide the user with further information related to the instant answer.
+It's the page that the user will click through to and is intended to provide the user with further information related to the Instant Answer.

-- `templates:{...}` is used to specify which template group, templates and sub-templates are to be used for displaying your Spice instant answer:
+- `templates:{...}` is used to specify which template group, templates and sub-templates are to be used for displaying your Spice Instant Answer:

     + `group` is used to specify the template group that we are using.
 Here', we're using the built-in, **'base'** template group.
 Doing this lets the templating system know which default, built-in templates should be used for the tile view and detail area, when they are present.

     + `options:{...}` is used to specify certain things about our templates.
 Some templates have components which can be turned on and off and some have the ability to include a sub-template, called `content`.
 In our case, we're indicating the template to be used for `content` and that the `moreAt` component should be turned on.

         * For `content` we pass along a reference to our handlebars template, `Spice.npm.content`.
-The templates contained in each Spice's share directory are pre-compiled and added to the global `Spice` object whenever a Spice instant answer is triggered.
+The templates contained in each Spice's share directory are pre-compiled and added to the global `Spice` object whenever a Spice Instant Answer is triggered.
 In order to namespace all the templates, we use a naming hierarchy, so `Spice.npm.content` references the **content.handlebars** template located in the **zeroclickinfo-spice/share/spice/npm/** directory.

         * Seeing as we've provided a `sourceName` and `sourceURL`, we have the necessary information to create a "**More at**" link and so we tell the template system to enable the creation of it by setting the `moreAt` flag to `true`.

 ## Global Import